Mission / Purpose

 Due to CoVid-19 protocols all meetings are held virtually for members until further notice.

 SPECIAL INTEREST GROUPS: Our Computer Interest Group often meets after our general membership meeting.
 There are presentations on various Websites and genealogy software.

 GET ACQUAINTED LUNCHEONS: W hope to re-start these dutch-treat luncheon get-togethers soon.
 Check back for more details.

 ANNUAL FAMILY HISTORY FAIR (usually in March or April): ETGS and the Tyler Stake of the LDS organize an annual day of workshops designed for the beginning and experienced family historians.
 Various speakers cover many topics of genealogical interest.
-The 2020 Fair has been postponed until later in the year.
-Check back for the latest news.
+Be watching our companion website DiscoveringYourRootsandBranches.com for more information.

 ANNUAL FALL WORKSHOP (usually in August or September): This is a great time to do some in-depth study on methods and resources, all for a small fee.
 Be looking for more information regarding the 2020 date.

 ANNUAL GENEALOGY LOCK-IN PROGRAM (usually 3rd Friday in October): Audio and computer presentations from nationally known genealogists and our own Texas experts are simulcast all across Texas in conjunction with the Genealogy Network of Texas and the Waco Library.